What to see and do in Mendoza: tourism, wine, and nature

 Fun fact: Much of the film was shot in Uspallata and its surroundings.
 “7 Years in Tibet” Brad Pitt's.
 Since the director couldn't get permission to film in Tibet, they came to this town to shoot many of the mountain scenes.

-There used to be a stop at the sky center The PenitentsI remember that in 2008 you could take the resort's chairlifts for a panoramic view of the area.
+There used to be a stop at the Los Penitentes Sky Center.
+You could take the chairlifts there and get beautiful panoramic views of the area.

 Vista desde las aerosillas de Los Penitentes